 - May be taken with or without food

 Fermented Oregano—Promotes Healthy Microbial Balance†

-With a Full-Spectrum Fermented Oregano Blend, Organic Fermented Warming Botanical Blend, Organic Ashwagandha Extract and an Organic Fermented Bitter Botanical Blend, Ancient Apothecary Fermented Oregano is specially formulated to support a healthy microbial balance and a healthy immune system.†
+With a Full-Spectrum Fermented Oregano Blend, Organic Fermented Warming Botanical Blend, Organic Ashwagandha Extract and an Organic Fermented Bitter Botanical Blend, Ancient Apothecary Fermented Oregano is specially formulated to support a healthy microbial balance and healthy immune system function.†

 It’s been said that life is all about balance—and that holds true for the microbes in and on our bodies.
 Good microbes can have good benefits, while bad microbes can have equally bad effects.
 And downright “ugly” microbes?
 Well, you get the idea.
 U-G-L-Y.

 The goal here is to have microbial balance, with the good guys strong and in the game because having too many of the bad guys or ugly guys can be a problem.